 Faceoffs are one of the most adjusted mechanics in the game.
-Because of this, our approved mechanics manual will offer a baseline process.
+Because of this, our approved mechanics manual will offer a baseline process as well as an approved "alternate" option for the lead left official.
 The mechanic adopted by the crew should be discussed during the pregame.